ScreenJing/JingTKL/README.md

 # JingTKL
-My take on classic tkl with 4.5 degree typing angle and ~16.6mm front height
+My take on classic tkl with 4.5 degree typing angle and ~16.6mm front height.
+All versions are compatible with GEONWORKS' tadpoles.